Amsoil vs Mobil 1

 If You Think Your Oil Is So Good… Think Again!

-It appears the majority of oil companies are most likely blending Base II and Base III oils.
-Several oil companies may be blending up to 30% of Group IV base oil stocks in their petroleum oil…making it a watered-down ”synthetic blend.”
+Most oil companies are likely blending Base II and Base III oils.
+Several oil companies may blend up to 30% of Group IV base oil stocks in their petroleum oil…making it a watered-down ”synthetic blend.”
 In my opinion, a waste of money.
-I’m speculating that Mobil 1 is using a small amount of Group IV along with the GTL Group III (highly refined mineral oil) in its 15,000-mile synthetic oil.
-However, since this new GTL Group III oil has been given the okay by the API to be called synthetic…they may have deleted the Group IV to cut cost.
+I’m speculating that Mobil 1 is using a small amount of Group IV along with the GTL Group III (highly refined mineral oil) in its 20,000-mile synthetic oil.
+However, since this new GTL Group III oil has been given the okay by the API to be called synthetic…they may have deleted the Group IV to cut costs.

 Molecules In Your Oil…Can They Take The Heat?